North West Frontier (film): Plot

-In 1905 on the North West Frontier of British India, a maharajah asks British Army Captain Scott to take his young son, Prince Kishan, to Haserabad and then send him to Delhi to protect him from an uprising.
-Accompanying them is the prince's governess, an American widow named Mrs. Wyatt.
-They leave as the rebels storm the palace and kill the prince's father.
-This makes his five-year-old son the leader of the Hindu population in the region.
+In 1905 on the North West Frontier of British India, a Hindu Maharajah asks British Army Captain Scott (Kenneth More) to take his young son, Prince Kishan, to the safety of the Governor's residence in Haserabad due to a Muslim uprising in his province.
+Accompanying them is the prince's governess, an American widow named Mrs. Wyatt (Lauren Bacall).
+They leave shortly before the rebels storm the palace and kill the prince's father.

 On arrival at Haserabad, Captain Scott sees that many local Hindus and Europeans are leaving on the last train to Kalapur.
 The Muslim rebels soon close in and take control of the outer wall and gate beside the railway yard.
 The British governor tells Scott that he must take the young prince to Kalapur for his safety.
-In the railyard, the British captain discovers the "Empress of India", an old railway engine cared for by its driver Gupta, affectionately known as Victoria.
-They calculate that it will manage the journey if limited to pulling a single carriage.
+In the railyard, the British captain discovers the Empress of India, an old engine with carriage cared for by its driver Gupta (I. S. Johar).

 Early the next morning, Captain Scott quietly loads the passengers onto the old train.
-They include Mrs. Wyatt, Prince Kishan, arms dealer Mr. Peters, British expatriate Mr. Bridie, Lady Windham (the governor's wife), two British Indian Army NCOs, and Dutch journalist Mr. Peter van Leyden (Herbert Lom).
-Victoria quietly freewheels down a gradient and out of the yard, but when her whistle is accidentally sounded, Gupta fires the engine and crashes her through the outer gate.
-The enemy fire on them and chase them but cannot keep up with the train.
+They include Mrs. Wyatt, Prince Kishan, arms dealer Mr. Peters (Eugene Deckers), British ex-pat Mr. Bridie (Wilfrid Hyde-White), Lady Wyndham (the governor's wife), two British Indian Army NCOs, and Dutch journalist Mr. Peter van Leyden (Herbert Lom) - or so it is believed at first; van Leyden is later discovered in reality to be a half-Dutch, half-Indonesian Muslim, with aspirations for an Islamic India, facts important to the plot.
+The Empress quietly freewheels down a gradient and out of the yard, but unexpectedly sounds her whistle, alerting the rebels, so Gupta engages the steam, crashing through the outer gate.